Updated: Retirement is a significant milestone that often comes with the freedom to relocate and enjoy a new chapter of life.

 The holy grail would be to find a cheap low-tax (or no-tax) state with great weather that is near your friends and family.

-But since I don’t know what weather you prefer or where your kids/family live, this article will focus on the states that are most popular for retirees because of the cost of living and taxes.
+But since weather preferences and family distribution vary, this article will focus on the states that are most popular for retirees because of the cost of living and taxes.

 Thinking about retiring abroad?
 We’ll discuss that below as well.